-We reached out to tech billionaire Mark Cuban to find out the things that entrepreneurs do that absolutely drive him bonkers.
-As a longtime investor on ABC's hit TV show Shark Tank, Cuban has encountered his fair share of entrepreneurs who’ve made some serious missteps.
+We reached out to tech billionaire and Dallas Mavericks owner Mark Cuban to find out the things that entrepreneurs do that absolutely drive him bonkers.
+As a longtime investor on ABC's hit TV show Shark Tank, alongside Daymond John, Robert Herjavec and Lori Greiner, Cuban has encountered his fair share of entrepreneurs who've made some serious missteps.

 Not understanding business basics.